 Webmaster, U.S. Hispanic Ministry

-Patricia Jiménez, DMin (Candidate), is completing her Doctorate in Ministry at Barry, specializing in Hispanic and Latino Theology and Ministry.
+Patricia Jiménez, DMin completed her Doctorate in Ministry from Barry in 2014, specializing in Hispanic and Latino Theology and Ministry.
 She is the Webmaster for www.ushispanicministry.com and has served for over 20 years in the areas of youth ministry, catechesis, and teaching and administering lay formation programs.
 Ms. Jiménez has experience in parish and diocesan ministry as well as academia, and has been a speaker at local, regional, and national events.
 In what follows, she recounts some of her experiences at Barry University and discusses her development of a national website designed to serve Hispanic/Latino Catholics.

 "With the increasing number of Hispanic/Latinos engaged in New Media, I found it important to embrace new mediums to reach out to Hispanic/Latino Catholics and those who serve them.
 We established www.ushispanicministry.com in May of 2011 as part of my doctoral project with the hope of creating a network that served the diverse realities of Hispanic/Latino Catholics in the U.S. While there are various organizations that serve Hispanics, each focuses on a particular area of ministry, such as Hispanic youth ministry, diocesan ministry, Hispanic theology, etc. We wanted to create one centralized place where all of these voices could come together to dialogue and share their gifts and talents through the use of new media.
 We also wanted a place that supplied access to a variety of resources for the benefit of all those serving in Hispanic Ministry in the U.S.